Mohit10133/Earthquake_magnitude_Prediction/README.md

 If you found this project helpful or interesting, please consider:
 - Giving it a star ⭐
-- Sharing it with others who might find it useful
 - Contributing to its improvement

 Your support helps maintain and improve this project!
-Thank you! 🙏
+Thank you!